schnebeni/cart-cell-model/README.txt

 The parameters are in the R script parameters.R.
 Following the paper exactly, I wasn't able to make a stable model, so there are two parameterizations.
 The first "parameters" is simply the parameters as reported in the original manuscript.
-The second is a modification I made on the reported parameters that actually works produces a stable model.
-Since the modification is on the lymph compartment, I called it "parameters_mod_lymph." ini.R contains the dataframes used to initialize the simulation and the initial administration event.
-The example plot is for your reference, to make sure the simulation engine is working correctly.
+The second is a modification I made on the reported parameters that actually produces a stable set of simulations.
+Since the modifications are in the lymph compartment parameters, I called it "parameters_mod_lymph." ini.R contains the dataframes used to initialize the simulation and the initial administration event.
+The example plot is for your reference, to make sure the simulation engine is working as expected.